unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

 Step 3 : Configuring The Form Settings And Saving The Form

-*   Form Name – This gives your individual form a unique name.
+*   Form Name â€“ This gives your individual form a unique name.
-*   Shortcode – This is not an option you can change, however you need this shortcode to integrate the form into a page or post.
+*   Shortcode â€“ This is not an option you can change, however you need this shortcode to integrate the form into a page or post.
-*   Form Description – This gives your form a unique description.
+*   Form Description â€“ This gives your form a unique description.
-*   State – If checked, this deactivates the current form.
+*   State â€“ If checked, this deactivates the current form.
-*   Capture Entries – If enabled, form entries are saved.
+*   Capture Entries â€“ If enabled, form entries are saved.
 If disabled, no entries are saved.
-*   Show Entry View Page? – If enabled, this option creates a sub-menu item of the Caldera Forms menu and a page to show entries.
+*   Show Entry View Page? â€“ If enabled, this option creates a sub-menu item of the Caldera Forms menu and a page to show entries.
-*   Hide Form – If enabled, this option hides the form after successful submission.
+*   Hide Form â€“ If enabled, this option hides the form after successful submission.
-*   Honeypot – If enabled, this option places an invisible field in the form to trick spambots.
+*   Honeypot â€“ If enabled, this option places an invisible field in the form to trick spambots.
-*   Success Message – This sets the message displayed after a user submits a form.
+*   Success Message â€“ This sets the message displayed after a user submits a form.
-*   Gravatar Field – This sets the Gravatar when viewing an entry from a non-logged in user.
+*   Gravatar Field â€“ This sets the Gravatar when viewing an entry from a non-logged in user.
-*   AJAX Submissions – If enabled, this option ensures that the page does not reload after a user submits a form.
+*   AJAX Submissions â€“ If enabled, this option ensures that the page does not reload after a user submits a form.
-*   Custom Callback – If enabled, this option adds a custom Javascript callback handler on submission.
+*   Custom Callback â€“ If enabled, this option adds a custom Javascript callback handler on submission.
-*   Multiple Ajax Submissions – If enabled, the form submits multiple times with out a new page load.
+*   Multiple Ajax Submissions â€“ If enabled, the form submits multiple times with out a new page load.

 Finish entering all of your form settings and click on **Save Form.**